BERNER OBERLAND TREK

 GROUND TRANSPORTATION & LODGING

 The Berner Oberland trek is an inclusive trip that includes all lodging, all main meals and ground transport required.
-On the Berner trek we stay in mountain hotels and Inns with private rooms plus one night in an alpine hut with dorm accommodations.
-Breakfast is traditional Swiss continental breakfast, lunch is a pack lunch and dinner is usually traditional Swiss fare.
+On the Berner trek we stay in mountain hotels and Inns with private rooms (at double occupancy, single supplement available).
+Breakfast is traditional Swiss continental breakfast, lunch is a either pack lunch or at a mountain restaurant and dinner is usually traditional Swiss fare.

 Ground transfers that are needed